THERAPY TRAINEE - SYSTEMIC FAMILY PRACTICE

 • Regular access to internal and external learning and development opportunities.

-• Access to our Employee Assistant Programme (EAP), which includes 24/7 helpline access, dedicated managers helpline, confidential counselling sessions delivered by accredited specialists, legal, debt and life management advice, discounts, and wellbeing content plus resources.
+• Employee Assistant Programme (EAP): 24/7 helpline, dedicated manager helpline, confidential counselling, legal, debt and life management advice, discounts and wellbeing resources.

-• Savings of up to 25% on O2 Refresh Airtime Plan on any new phone or tablets.
+• Up to 25% savings on O2 Refresh Airtime Plan for new phone or tablet.

 Application Process

 This is a dual application process.
-In addition to applying for this position with us, you must also complete a KCL application for the Course Team to review.
-The Course Team will liaise with us on whether you meet the academic requirements for the course during the recruitment process.
-You will only be offered a KCL training place if you are successful in securing this post and you meet the university training requirements (such as academic background, relevant experience, visa approval).
+In addition to applying for this position with us, you must also complete a King’s College London application for the Course Team to review.
+The Course Team will assess academic requirements for the course during recruitment.
+You will be offered a KCL training place only if you secure this post and meet university training requirements.

-Please read the application guidance and course brochure linked below for full information and instructions on how to apply and what to include in your application.
+Please see the application guidance and course brochure for full information on how to apply and what to include:

-KCL CYP-PT Therapies Wave 15 Jan 2026 – Application Guidance.pdf (same application guidance applies for any of the 3 KCL modalities – CBT, SFP (CDD or ED), Parenting).
+• KCL CYP‑PT Therapies Wave 15 Jan 2026 – Application Guidance (applies to all three KCL modalities – CBT, SFP (CDD or ED), Parenting)

-The charity is committed to safeguarding and promoting the welfare of children and equal opportunities in employment.
+The charity is committed to safeguarding and promoting the welfare of children and young people, and to equal opportunities in employment.

 #J-18808-Ljbffr